Cut dry with integrated dust collection.

 Q: What’s the length, and how much does it weigh with the integrated vacuum and filter system?

-A: The PC912® is 42” long and 31 lbs.
+A: The PC912™ is 42” long and 31 lbs.
 Feedback from our testing team and early users has told us that these dimensions have improved the tool’s balance, stability and comfort of use.

-When we designed the PC912® to incorporate the DCS this added length to the overall unit.
-With the user in mind we balanced the weight and center of gravity (CG) into the handle position, allowing the operator to stand in an upright comfortable position.
+When we designed the iQPC912® with integrated dust collection, this added length to the overall unit.
+With the user in mind we balanced the weight and center of gravity into the handle position, allowing the operator to stand in an upright comfortable position.
 In this position the weight of the tool is directed onto the blade and the cutting surface, reducing the stress on the user.

-Q. How can you spot your line with the PC912®’s downward cutting direction?
+Q: How can you spot your line with the PC912™’s downward cutting direction?

 A: We recommend you snap a 1″ off-set line, marked from the edge of your blade guard, sufficient for most general cutting.
 However, like any craftsman with a new tool, each will discover and refine his own techniques.

-This tool was designed for smart professionals who understand the value of cutting dry with no dust.
-We understand that capable, intelligent operators are going to figure out their preferred methods – which we’ll encourage them to share with us.
+This tool was designed for smart professionals who understand the value of clean-cutting with no dust.
+We understand that capable, intelligent operators are going to figure out their preferred methods – which we encourage them to share with us.

-A: The dust containment chamber can hold up to 5 lbs of dust, which works out to about 30 cuts of a common size brick or paver.
-The filter is rated for 100 cutting hours or 90 days, and the replacement cost is $89.
+A: The dust containment chamber can hold up to 5 lbs of dust.
+The filter is rated for 100 cutting hours or 90 days.